The Parenting Plan

 Divorce Parenting Plan

-Many parents have questions about how visitation (time-sharing) works in a Florida Divorce.
+Many parents have questions about how visitation (time-sharing) works in a Florida Divorce or Paternity matter.
 Whether you’re wondering about where your son will spend his birthday or who will drive your daughter to dance practice, concerns about visitation can be intimidating for any loving parent.
 To settle these concerns, a Parenting Plan can help parents identify rights and responsibilities related to their children, and can be customized depending on the child’s age, the location of the parents, and other factors.

-If you have children under the age of 18, your Parenting Plan can either be agreed to by you and your spouse or ordered by the court at a trial or final hearing.
+If you have children under the age of 18, your Parenting Plan can either be agreed to by you and the other parent or ordered by the court at a trial or final hearing.
 Because you know what works best for your family, it is almost always better if the parents can negotiate a Parenting Plan that suits the individual needs of the family.
-However, if the parents cannot agree, it is important to work with an experienced divorce attorney so that you can best present your “case” at trial and explain to the Court why the Parenting Plan you propose is best for your children.
+However, if the parents cannot agree, it is important to work with an experienced family attorney so that you can best present your “case” at trial and explain to the Court why the Parenting Plan you propose is best for your children.

 The Parenting Plan will guide the parents and better enable them to co-parent, even though they are no longer together.
 In general, a Parenting Plan deals with two major issues, time-sharing and parental responsibility.
 A Parenting Plan can also include other terms and rules to prevent future conflict or confusion.